Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An activity-context consists of a set a "user intents",
 which is an input gesture that expresses intent to do something
-and an intent handler, that performs the action intended by the user.
+and an associated intent handler, that performs the action intended by the user.

 ### EngageWX: The EngageUI design toolkit for wxWidgets
 EngageWX.cpp is a "source-code toolkit" for designing actity-based Engage UIs.